sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 - Notepad++ (Windows)
 - VSCode
 - Atom
-- Kate Editor, gedit (Linux)
+- Kate Editor (Linux)
 - Sublime Text

 ### To create/edit database:
-Any SQL editor works for that, but some softwares that can some options are:
+Any SQL editor works for that, but some softwares that can be used are:
 - [DataEditorX](https://github.com/247321453/DataEditorX/blob/master/README.md)
 - DB Browser for Sqlite